han-kyung-min/timing_test/README.md

 point_xyz_0.txt :   xyz point cloud reconstructed from the view point 0

-camerapose_0.txt:   the camera pose info (quat + tran)
+camerapose_0.txt:   the camera pose info of the view point 0 (quat + tran)

-figures/map1.png:   2D grid map obtained from this scene id
+figures/map1.png:   2D grid map obtained from this scene

 figures/map1_config.pdf:  2D gridmap with the selected view points